nam170201/introduction-to-python-for-computational-science-and-engineering/book/05-input-output.md

 "pi = %f" % pi
 ```

-This means that we can convert objects into strings whereever we need, and we can decide to print the strings later – there is no need to couple the formatting closely to the code that does the printing.
+This means that we can convert objects into strings wherever we need, and we can decide to print the strings later – there is no need to couple the formatting closely to the code that does the printing.

 Overview of commonly used format specifiers using the astronomical unit as an example: